acm-ndsu/acm-ndsu.github.io/_posts/2021-04-21-meeting-minutes.md

 - Sig Social
 	- Thing up ideas to do for Social
 	- Off campus

+- Open ACM in the Summer
+        - Sean can possibly open ACM room in the summer on Sundays
+        - Can discuss more next meeting

 # Next Meeting:
 - Art-tablet for ACM